hanwenzhang123/fullstack-note/mock/README.md

 ## API

-#### What is the difference between GET and POST?
+#### Do you know AJAX, JavaScript and JSON

+#### GET, POST, PUT, DELETE
 - GET requests data from a specified resource
-- POST sends data to a server to create/update a resource
+- POST sends data to a server to create a resource - "create new"

-#### client-side rendering vs server-side rendering
+- PUT means "insert, replace if already exists"
+- DELETE deletes the specified resource.

-#### object oriented programming vs functional programming
+#### Client-Side Rendering vs Server-Side Rendering

+#### Object Oriented Programming vs Functional Programming

+#### Object Oriented Programing vs Processing Programing

+#### Combining frontend code with backend code or SQL

+#### What is SQL Injection and how do you avoid it?

-## New Features
+## Miscellaneous

 #### React 18 New Features
 - Concurrency control with the Transition API,
 - Automatic Batching of function calls and events to improve in-app performance, and.
 - Much faster page loads for SSR with Suspense.

+#### how to share components with others or other teams

+#### if two projects/fields using same components in the same library, how to design and use it with other teams

+#### What's difference between element and components in React

+#### how to see the different kind of front-end frameworks, the advantage/limitation